shivyyy001/Trie-Your_Own_Dictionary/README.md

 # Trie Data Structure - Your Own Dictionary.
 ### Description :
 ##### What is Trie ?
 Trie is a type of search tree whose nodes stores the letters of alphabet generally , or it can contain any of the 256 characters (Except NULL '\0' character as it behaves as the Root Node of Trie).
 By using tries , searching complexities can be reduced.
 So basically it works like a dictionary storing words with its meaning in it which can be inserted , searched and deleted.
-It also helps in auto-complete and pattern matching algorithms.
+It also helps in auto-complete and pattern matching algorithms and is also used in spell checkers or Auto-correct.

 ###### This is how it looks like and should be visualized ->
 <pre>